ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

  * We have planned to host brief online meetings on Thursdays for planning and backlogs, further during these meetings we will divide tasks based on the current progress and updates
  * We have planned to meet with our partner on most Fridays from 4-5pm to discuss questions and demo updates and discuss with the partner via slack.
  * For coding we will have work sessions on occaions, specifically we had work sessions during reading week and during weekends.
- * We will also be coding individually for the most part
+ * We will also be coding individually on own time, if not during work sessions

 #### Partner Meetings